Blue Light

 Each chromophore has a different absorption spectrum and therefore a different sensitivity to various wavelengths which, once absorbed by tissues, can produce varying photophysical and photochemical effects.

-EmoLED has developed a photobiomodulation-based therapy for skin lesions that uses specific wavelengths of visible light spectrum in the blue range.
+Emoled has developed a photobiomodulation-based therapy for skin lesions that uses specific wavelengths of visible light spectrum in the blue range.
 Blue light is absorbed by electron transport chain enzymes and by flavoproteins.

 Its therapeutic effects include resolving inflammation, reducing pain and stimulating tissue regeneration, as observed in preclinical and clinical studies.